jumorroni/XP-Anagram-Detection/NOTES.md

 - Make DOMAIN ✅
 - Understand the problem ✅

-- Create test "Should return true if there is a string" ✅
+- Create test "Should return true if 'foefet' is a string" ✅
 - Make test fail ✅
 - Create prod code ✅
 - Make test pass ✅
+- Commit ✅

+POMODORO 2: Driver: Juliana
+- Create next test "Should return true if 'foefet' length is equal to 'toffee'"
+- Make test fail ✅
+- Create prod code ✅
+- Make test pass ✅
 - Commit
+- Refactor prod
+- Create next test "Should return true if 'foefet' length is not equal to 'toffee'"